mig82/kronin/README.md

 ## router

-A convenient way to do all the navigations from a centralised place, which also provides a history of the navigations, allowing you to go back in a logical way.
+A convenient way to do all the navigations from a centralized place, which also provides a history of the navigations, allowing you to go back in a logical way.
 When used along with `kony.mvc.patch` this router also allows you to query which the current form is — something that's not readily possible in MVC projects.